 Rwanda has four National and Reserves, out of which 3 are frequently visited all year round.
 The parks are located seperately, mainly at the Borders of the country, but under one management of the Rwa da Development Board, alongside an additional assistance from the Government Ministries.
 These parks include

-Volcanoes National Park, whose French name is Parc National des Volcans is located inthe Virunga Ranges.
+Volcanoes National Park, whose French name is Parc National des Volcans is located in the Virunga Ranges.
 Volcanoes National Park which is roughly a two-hour drive from Kigali, the nation’s capital is a home to the famous mountain Gorillas.
 The Park is charanterised by Bamboo and rain forest which occupy 160 square kilometers of this area.

 The highly endangered mountain gorillas are only found in Volcanoes National Park in Rwanda, which also shares five of the eight volcanoes that make up the Virunga massif.
 This Park is bounded by the volcanic mountains Gahinga, Muhabura, Sabyinyo, Karisimbi, and Bisoke.
 These volcanoes were once active, but they are now considered extinct and inactive volcanoes.